-The revision units occur after every four units and provide an opportunity for the students to practise using the language they have learnt and for the teacher to check on their progress.
-There are exercises to practise vocabulary and structures in fun activities such as: circle the word; find the word/differences; say and play.
-There is also a video featuring one of the characters who focus and highlight the main vocabulary and grammar structures introduced in the four previous units.
-After the exercises based on the video, there is an enjoyable speaking activity (Say & Play) based on pictures.
+The revision pages occur after every four units and provide an opportunity for the students to practise using the language they have learnt and for the teacher to check on their progress.
+There are exercises to practise vocabulary and grammar in fun activities such as: circle the odd word; find the word/differences.
+There is also a video featuring one of the characters who focuses and highlights the main vocabulary and grammar structures introduced in the four previous units.
+After the exercises based on the video, there is an enjoyable say and play speaking activity based on pictures.